 5. Get sleep, not “sleep”

-Sleep doesn’t come with an asterisk, and isn’t accompanied by a ‘but’ or an ‘if’.
-To function at your peak, you need a certain number of hours sleep, and sadly, watching TV in bed doesn’t count.
-There are many valid reasons why people don’t get the sleep they need, but your body won’t take these justifications into account- it just reacts how it sees fit.
+As much as we try to argue, sleep doesn’t come with an asterisk, and isn’t accompanied by a ‘but’ or an ‘if’.
+You need a certain number of hours sleep to function at your peak (it’s science guys!)
+There are many valid reasons why people don’t get the sleep they need, but your body can’t take these reasons into account – it just reacts as it sees fit.
 If you find it hard to get to sleep, there are a number of activities you should try to avoid within an hour of bedtime, which include exercise (and overheating your body), mentally demanding tasks, caffeine and bright light.
 If in doubt, remember that you need to wind down your body and mind, so anything that gets you buzzing should be saved for the daytime.